 Note: Many healthcare providers may not adjust the due date unless you’re more than a week off, but this can have implications at the end of pregnancy in terms of induction.
 If you feel like your due date needs to be adjusted, ask for a dating ultrasound or follow up with your doctor to adjust your due date.
 If your due date is not adjusted, you may hear talk about inductions when you’re one week “late,” even if that could actually be your true due date.

 I’m 7 Weeks 1 Day Pregnant, So I’m In My 8th Week Of Pregnancy, Right?

 Wrong.
 You are seven weeks pregnant.

-I’ve heard many moms argue that being 7 weeks and 1 day pregnant means they’re technically in their eighth week of pregnancy.
-And, while I can see the logic behind that, it’s just not the way the medical community answers the question of how many weeks pregnant am I.
+Many moms assume that being 7 weeks and 1 day pregnant means they’re technically in their eighth week of pregnancy.
+And, while there is definitely logic behind that, it’s just not the way the medical community answers the question of “how many weeks pregnant am I.”

 Think of it in terms of your age.

 If someone asks you how old you are, you say you’re 30, whether you’re 30 and 3 days or 30 and 364 days.
 Even the night before your 31st birthday, you still say you’re 30, although you’ve almost completed your 31st year.

 So how many weeks pregnant are you?
 Most mamas answer that by saying how many weeks and days they’ve completed: